julien-lange/ee-duties/CIS-moderation-Tri3-22-23/comments.md

 - MOD007357: lots of cheating and poor attendance, potentially due to "COVID cohort".
 Want to move to more invigilated assessments (also bc of ChatGPT etc).

+- Borderline marks (39%) should be checked before?

 ---